 Tip: Always laddle the hot baklava rolls with cold syrup, enabling each laddle to absorb.
 This will ensure the syrup is equally absorbed and that the phyllo remains crispy.
 Enjoy!

 Love Baklava?
-Take a look at my other nutty recipes below
+Take a look at my other syrupy recipes below

 - Traditional Greek Baklava Recipe with Walnuts and Honey